tbscode/tims-stack-anystack/README.md

 There are two templates here:

 - [`tims-stack-django-nextjs`](.bunnyshell/templates/tims-stack-django-nextjs/README.md): The stack shown in the demo video, automatically rebuilds backend and frontend images and manages the ingress for your personal domain.
-- [`tims-stack-django-nextjs-static`](.bunnyshell/templates/tims-stack-django-nextjs-static/README.md): Same stack as above but uses pre-built images and uses ingress annotation `bns-ingress`
+- ~~[`tims-stack-django-nextjs-static`](.bunnyshell/templates/tims-stack-django-nextjs-static/README.md): Same stack as above but uses pre-built images and uses ingress annotation `bns-ingress`~~

-> NOTE: `tims-stack-django-nextjs-static` is meant for the judges because it shouldn't require setting up a GitHub access token.
-I couldn't test this, though since I can't install Helm templates on the Bunnyshell cluster.
+> There is not static template. **but even better there is a compose template now**, this can be deployed completely on the bunnyshell cluster, check it here: ``

 ### Setting up a Private Microk8s Cluster